jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1B) A limited partnership that borrows or lends money, ignoring section HG 2 of the Income Tax Act 2007, is also a person who is eligible to elect to pay approved issuer levy in relation to a security for the purposes of—
   (a) the NRWT rules:
   (b) an exemption under a double tax agreement.
-(2) For the purposes of subsection (1), the person elects to pay approved issuer levy in relation to a security by— (a) either being an approved issuer or becoming an approved issuer under subsection (2B); and (b) applying under section 86G of the Stamp and Cheque Duties Act 1971 to register the security; and (c) paying the amount of the levy for the security under section 86I of that Act.
+(2) For the purposes of subsections (1) and (1B), the person elects to pay approved issuer levy in relation to a security by— (a) either being an approved issuer or becoming an approved issuer under subsection (2B); and (b) applying under section 86G of the Stamp and Cheque Duties Act 1971 to register the security; and (c) paying the amount of the levy for the security under section 86I of that Act.